-Note: We've updated our periodic look at the Philly Fed ADS Index through Thursday's release, which includes jobless claims through December 3.
+Note: We've updated our periodic look at the Philly Fed ADS Index today's release, which includes jobless claims through November 4.

 The Philly Fed's Aruoba-Diebold-Scotti Business Conditions Index (hereafter the ADS index) is a fascinating but relatively little known real-time indicator of business conditions for the U.S. economy, not just the Third Federal Reserve District, which covers eastern Pennsylvania, southern New Jersey, and Delaware.
 Thus it is comparable to the better-known Chicago Fed's National Activity Index (more about the comparison below).